BAMresearch/NFDI4IngScientificWorkflowRequirements/simple_use_case/aiida/README.md

 For long running processes (computationally expensive tasks) this is worth the while, but for simple shell commands the effort is too high.

-### Shell functions
+### AiiDA shell plugin
-The `shellfunction` was introduced in December 2021 to easily run shell commands through AiiDA.
+The [AiiDA shell plugin](https://github.com/sphuber/aiida-shell) was developed to make it easier to run simple shell commands with AiiDA.
-For more information see the associated [AiiDA Enhancement Proposal](https://github.com/aiidateam/AEP/tree/aep/shell-functions/xxx_shell_functions).
+This way any command line tool (external code) installed on the *computer* can be run without the need to write a plugin.
+Moreover, the `ShellJob` inherits from `CalcJob` and thus it is possible to run commands on remote computers.
+Instructions on how to setup a remote computer can be found in this [how-to-guide](https://aiida.readthedocs.io/projects/aiida-core/en/latest/howto/run_codes.html#how-to-set-up-a-computer).

 ## Installation
 Please follow the instructions in the [documentation](https://aiida.readthedocs.io/projects/aiida-core/en/latest/)